ericlyun/ericlyun.github.io/_pages/about.md

 ## News ([Full List](/news/))

+-	**Feb 2024:** Prof Liang is promoted to full professor (Endowed Boya Distinguished Professor).
+I appreciated the support over the years from my students, collaborators, and sponsors.
+-	**Jan 2024:** Prof Liang is elevated to ACM Distinguished Scientist/Member.
 - **Dec 2023:** Two papers are accepted to FPGA’23.
 Congratulations to Youwei, Zizhang, and Xiaochen.
 - **Aug 2023:** Awarded the National Science Fund for Distinguished Young Scholars from National Natural Science Foundation of China.
 - **July 2023:** Liancheng Jia successfully defended his doctoral thesis.
 Liancheng will join Huawei as an engineer.
 Congratulations!